tatsumoto-ren/tatsumoto-ren.github.io/blog/japanese-fonts.md

 they need to be saved in a directory known to Fontconfig.
 This is either `~/.local/share/fonts` or `/usr/share/fonts/`.

+To list installed fonts, run `fc-list`.
+To update the font cache, run `fc-cache -fv`
+(usually unnecessary as software using the fontconfig library does this).

 ## Fontconfig

 Fontconfig affects what fonts are used system-wide.